 Option 2: Bus from Coda Bus Line Quezon City to Bontoc, Mountain Province – (11 hours)

 This is the second option going to Buscalan: take a bus ride from Coda Bus Line in Quezon City going to Bontoc, Mountain Province.
-There is only one schedule for this trip, and the bus will leave at 2200H (10:00PM).
-The fare is ₱685 (as of February 26, 2018).
+Here are Coda Bus Line’s updated bus schedule and fare:

-To prevent the long queue of buying your tickets at the station, it is recommended to reserve your tickets online in their website.
+To prevent the long queues of buying your tickets at the station, it is recommended to reserve your tickets online in their website.
 Here’s the link: http://www.codalinesph.com/online-bus-ticket-booking/

 Pros and Cons

 Both options has their own pros and cons.
-Choosing Option 1 will give you shorter bus travel time, but the trip going to Tinglayan from Tabuk City is long at 4-5 hours.
+Choosing Option 1 will give you shorter travel time, but the trip going to Tinglayan from Tabuk City takes at 4-5 hours.

-Option 2, on the other hand, has a late travel schedule and longer bus ride.
-You will arrive in Bontoc, Mountain Province at around 0900H; but, the trip from Bontoc to Tinglayan is shorter at around 2-3 hours.
+Option 2, on the other hand, has longer travel time at 11 hours but, the trip from Bontoc to Tinglayan is shorter at around 2-3 hours.
 Once you arrived at Bontoc, you can take a van, jeep or mini bus going to Tinglayan, Kalinga.

 Bottom line, it all depends on your preferred schedule.
-We chose option 1 since the bus schedule of Victory Liner is more appropriate to our condition than in option 2.
+We chose option 1 since the bus schedule of Victory Liner is more appropriate in our condition than in option 2.

 Day 1: Arrival in Tabuk City, Kalinga

 We arrived in Tabuk City at 0400H (4:00 AM) and alighted in front of St. William’s Cathedral.
-The next step is taking either a jeep, van or minibus going to Tinglayan, Kalinga.
+The next step is to take either a jeep, van or minibus going to Tinglayan, Kalinga.
 The problem is that, the first trip will start at 0700H (7:00 AM).

 Tabuk City to Tinglayan, Kalinga – (4 hours)